COSC3020/fibonacci-invariants-megrose10/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 You do not need to prove that the invariant is correct.
 Add your answer to this markdown file.
+----When using this invariant, we can test any number.
+For example, if we want to test 4, we just look at the previous two elements in the array and add them.
+We assume this is correct before we add the two elements, which would be at index -1 and index, since the index of the array is base 0.

 Citations:
 Citations: